 Tooth decay is the softening of your tooth enamel caused by acids.
 These acids are created when plaque bacteria break down sugar in your mouth.

 It’s actually pretty simple.
-Decay (or softening of enamel) happens over time and the result is a cavity—a defect left in the tooth.
-Teeth are covered with a hard, protective top layer called enamel.
+Decay (or softening of enamel) happens over time and, when tooth decay is not properly addressed, the result is a cavity—a defect left in the tooth.
+Teeth are covered with a hard, protective outer layer called enamel.
 But once the

-Major causes of tooth decay are sugary, sticky foods and beverages.
-The more sugar consumed, the more acid, which gets produced leading to decay.
-Sugar combines with plaque to weaken the enamel leaving you vulnerable to tooth decay.
-Each time you eat a sugary snack, your teeth are vulnerable to damage from the acids for the next 20 minutes.
+Some of the major causes of tooth decay are sugary, sticky foods and beverages.
+The more sugar consumed, the more acid leading to decay gets produced by the bacteria in your mouth.
+Sugar combined with plaque weakens the enamel leaving you vulnerable to tooth decay.
+Each time you eat a sugary snack, your teeth are vulnerable to damage from the acids produced by the bacteria.
 It is important to understand the causes of tooth decay so you can learn the

-The most common and effective treatment on tooth decay and cavities is a filling, which stops the cavity from growing any larger.
+The most common and effective treatment for tooth decay and cavities is a filling, which stops the cavity from growing any larger.
 So, if you are experiencing any signs of tooth decay or a cavity, it is extremely important to see a dental professional immediately for treatment.

-The use of products containing fluoride can help to prevent tooth decay and cavities.
+anticavity rinse, can help prevent tooth decay and cavities.
 Fluoride flows into weak spots to help rebuild these areas before they can become cavities.

 The most immediate form of treatment is to see your dental professional to have the cavity filled.

-If you have dental fillings, it’s important to check your fillings for signs of wear and tear as part of your daily dental health routine.
+If you have dental fillings, it’s important to check your fillings for signs of wear and tear as part of your daily oral health routine.
 Over time, the edges of dental fillings can become rough, and the filling material can weaken and begin to break down.
 Rough or weak fillings may make plaque removal more difficult because plaque can build up in those areas.

 To help prevent tooth decay and cavities certain measures can be taken to help strengthen your teeth:

 Children are very prone to cavities, often on the chewing surfaces where food gets trapped in crevices that kids are likely to miss while brushing.
-But adults get cavities as well, primarily on the tooth surfaces between your teeth.
+But adults get cavities as well, primarily on the tooth surfaces between their teeth.
 If teeth are spaced tightly, it’s hard to clean between them to remove